aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/running-validator-node/using-docker.md

 **Now you have completed setting up your validator node.
 Next, setup a validator fullnode following the instructions below.**

-9. <span id="docker-vfn">Set up a validator fullnode on a different machine.
-Download the `fullnode.yaml` and `docker-compose-fullnode.yaml` configuration files into the working directory of fullnode machine.</span> See [Node Files](../../../node-files-all-networks/node-files.md) for a full list of files you should download and the download commands.
+9. Set up a validator fullnode on a different machine.
+Download the `fullnode.yaml` and `docker-compose-fullnode.yaml` configuration files into the working directory of fullnode machine.
+See [Node Files](../../../node-files-all-networks/node-files.md) for a full list of files you should download and the download commands.

 10. Edit `fullnode.yaml` file to update the IP address for validator node.